 The 425-seat Auditorium is an ample, yet intimate, room with excellent sight lines.
 The versatile stage is suitable for music, theater and dance.
-The Auditorium is equipped with a theater lighting system, wireless digital sound system, acoustical shell and ceiling, dance floor, two Steinway Model D pianos, projector, screen, and many other professional-grade appointments.
+The Auditorium is equipped with a theater lighting system, wireless digital sound system, acoustical shell and ceiling, dance floor, a Steinway Model D piano, projector, screen, and many other professional-grade appointments.
 Full-scale opera, musical theater, symphony orchestra, instrumental and concert ensembles, choral and dance performances, and lectures regularly happen here.

 The Recital Hall seats 170 in an acoustically pleasing setting.
 The Chicago Tribune has hailed the Recital Hall as "a gem of a space boasting exceptional acoustics."
 The Recital Hall is also known as the "jewel box" and is where the Jewel Box Series gets its name.
 The Recital Hall has two Steinway Model D pianos, an authentic Wolf 18th century reproduction of a French double-manual, transposing harpsichord (built in 1975), and many other professional-grade appointments.
 The Recital Hall is a favored space for WFMT-produced "Live Music in Chicago" programs which feature Jewel Box Series concerts regularly.
 The Recital Hall is an ideal space for recording, as well as for live performance.